nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 * `--comprehensive` - specifies to merge all four possible strand-specific methylation info into context-dependent output files
 * `--output_dir` - the output directory to store results
 * `--cytosine_report` - instructions the program to produce a genome-wide methylation report for all cytosines in the genome
-* `--genome_folder` - a directory holding the reference genome in fasta format (this pipeline version uses the Ensembl fasta file indicated in the `fasta` column of the [GL-DPPD-7110_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv) GeneLab Annotations file))
+* `--genome_folder` - a directory holding the reference genome in fasta format (this pipeline version uses the Ensembl fasta file indicated in the `fasta` column of the [GL-DPPD-7110-A_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv) GeneLab Annotations file))
 * `--ignore_r2` - specifies how many bases to ignore from the 5' end of the reverse reads (bismark docs recommend 2, see [bismark documentation](https://felixkrueger.github.io/Bismark/options/methylation_extraction/#options))
-  > Note: The first couple of bases in the reverse read of bisulfite sequence experiments show a severe bias towards non-methylation as a result of end-repairing sonicated fragments with unmethylated cytosines, so it is recommended to remove the first few basepairs
+  > **Note:** The first couple of bases in the reverse read of bisulfite sequence experiments show a severe bias towards non-methylation as a result of end-repairing sonicated fragments with unmethylated cytosines, so it is recommended to remove the first few basepairs
-* `--ignore_3prime_r2` - specifies how many bases to ignore from the 3' end of the reverse reads to remove unwanted biases from the end of reads (For specific recommnendations see Bismark documentation on [Library Types](https://felixkrueger.github.io/Bismark/bismark/library_types/))
+* `--ignore_3prime_r2` - specifies how many bases to ignore from the 3' end of the reverse reads to remove unwanted biases from the end of reads (For specific recommendations see Bismark documentation on [Library Types](https://felixkrueger.github.io/Bismark/bismark/library_types/))
-* sample-1_bismark_bt2_sorted.bam - the input bam file, provided as a positional argument
+* `sample-1_bismark_bt2*.bam` - the input bam file, provided as a positional argument

 **Input data:**

-* sample-1_bismark_bt2*.bam (bismark bowtie2 alignment bam file sorted by chromosomal coordinates, output from [Step 4b](#4b-align) above if data are RRBS, or deduplicated bam file from [step 6a](#6a-deduplicate) if data are not RRBS and the bam file was deduplicated (e.g., sample-1_bismark_bt2.deduplicated.bam from above))
+* sample-1_bismark_bt2*.bam (bismark bowtie2 alignment bam file, output from [Step 4b](#4b-align) above if data are RRBS, or deduplicated bam file from [step 6a](#6a-deduplicate) if data are not RRBS and the bam file was deduplicated (e.g., sample-1_bismark_bt2.deduplicated.bam))
-* a directory holding the reference genome in fasta format (this pipeline version uses the Ensembl fasta file indicated in the `fasta` column of the [GL-DPPD-7110_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv) GeneLab Annotations file))
+* a directory holding the reference genome in fasta format (this pipeline version uses the Ensembl fasta file indicated in the `fasta` column of the [GL-DPPD-7110-A_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv) GeneLab Annotations file))
 > **NOTE**
 > If using RNA, files will include "bismark_hisat2" instead of "bismark_bt2" in the name.